ahessmat/obsidian-notes/CS229 Stanford/Lecture 2.md

 ==**Why would it always arrive at global optimum?**==

+This is later addressed at [34:10](https://youtu.be/4b4MUYve_U8?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU&t=2050): It turns out if the cost function ($J(\theta)$) is defined as a sum of square terms (which we'll see below in a moment), then the cost function is a **quadratic function** and therefore has no local optima (and is rather shaped like a big bowl vs. the rolling hills in the above graphic).

 The gradient descent algorithm can be denoted as:

 $$\theta_j := \theta_j - \alpha \frac{\partial}{\partial \theta_j} J(\theta)$$